Graduate Coursework, University of Missouri-Kansas City

-Public history, nineteenth century, twentieth century, history of education, history of childhood, architectural history, playground history, environmental history, history of parks and recreation, World's Fairs, Progressive reform, material culture, gender history, rural life and agricultural history, museum education.
+Public history, nineteenth century, twentieth century, history of education, history of childhood, architectural history, playground history, environmental history, history of parks and recreation, World's Fairs, the Great Depression, Progressive reform, material culture, gender history, rural life and agricultural history, museum education.

 LiaBraaten, Cate.
 "Fair Play: Adults, Children, and Chicago's Depression-Era World's Fair." presented at the Conference on Illinois History, October 4, 2019.

 LiaBraaten, Cate.
 "The Silent Steed So Swift and Blithesome."
 Frances Willard House Museum & Archives.
 May 16, 2019.
 Accessed May 17, 2019. https://franceswillardhouse.org/the-silent-steed-so-swift-and-blithesome/.

 LiaBraaten, Cate.
 "The Triumph of Hope School's Desks," presented at the Loyola University Chicago History Graduate Student Association Conference, November 3, 2018.

 LiaBraaten, Cate.
 "Playing Properly: Adult Supervision on Chicago's Progressive Era Playgrounds," presented at the Organization of Educational Historians' Annual Conference, October 5, 2018.

 LiaBraaten, Cate, Review of Farmers Helping Farmers: The Rise of the Farm and Home Bureau, 1914 - 1935.
 By Nancy K. Berlage, Journal of the Illinois State Historical Society, Volume 110, Number 2, Summer 2017.